 Most recently, we've taken on a new venture becoming an official service center for Coda brand cars.
 Unfortunately, their company declared bankruptcy and is therefore no longer providing service and support to Coda owners.
 This is concerning since the everyday mechanic may not understand electric vehicles fluently enough to accurately diagnose and safely repair them.
 We felt this was our chance to step up and help out a small but passionate group of Coda lovers - and we are happy that we did!

 Plain and simple, we are passionate about EVs.
 Whether it's designing, building, and racing our own, helping others create theirs, or providing affordable parts and service - we live and breath this technology, and we're here to help you.
+Our shop rate is $90/ hr.

 LOCATION: 2985 Dutton Ave.
 Ste 3, Santa Rosa, CA 95407